 Smart talent management means tapping your team’s full potential to drive your organization toward its goals.
 These resources will help you manage your staff to achieve peak performance.

 IAEE has identified job roles for exhibition professionals that are common across organizations.
 These positions are available in various categories and include core knowledge and task domains, job purpose, duties and responsibilities, qualifications, working conditions, physical requirements, average number of direct reports, average number of events produced, industry experiences and average salary information.
 This information helps to guide one in determining a career path in the exhibitions and events industry.

 Visit Tradeshowstore.com to purchase this must have resource!

 The Certified in Exhibition Management™ (CEM) designation is a globally recognized designation that demonstrates the highest professional standard throughout the exhibition and event management arena.
 It was first created in 1975 to raise professional standards in the event industry and it continues to be the premier mark of professional achievement.

 The CEM designation accommodates short and long-term career goals with education that can be tailored to meet specific needs and interests.
 The designation is obtained by completion of nine courses offered in classroom and on-line formats.
-The CEM Learning Program is offered in the United States, Canada, Brazil, China, Dubai, Korea, Mexico, Portugal, Singapore, Spain, Taiwan, and Thailand.
+The CEM Learning Program is offered in the United States, Canada, Brazil, China, Korea, Mexico, Portugal, Singapore, Spain, Taiwan, and Thailand.